4 min read

 In the first case, the matter is clear.
 Selling price minus purchasing price equals capital gains.

 However, if a company acquired a certain crypto asset through the mining process, and later sold it at a certain price, the question that arises is how to determine the exact acquiring price.
 The purchase price of crypto, in case of its acquisition through mining, corresponds to the acquisition expenses specified in the business books of the Company, following the accounting standards.
 It can be argued that such acquisition expenses could represent, for example, the purchase price of the mining equipment, bills for consumed electricity, and the like.
-Detailed instructions are yet to be issued by the Tax Authority in the future.
+Detailed instructions are yet to be issued by the Serbian Tax Authority in the future.
 Therefore, in the case where the acquiring value is determinable from the business books, and the digital assets are sold for FIAT currency, the situation is much clearer since both relevant values for determining the capital gains are known.

 The next question that arises is what constitutes the selling price in the case of an exchange of a digital asset for another digital asset (SWAP) or other monetary rights.
 According to Law, in the case of a rights exchange, the selling price is considered the market price of the right that is being received from such an exchange.
-This effectively means that the selling price of the digital asset we wish to trade off is equal to the market price of the digital asset or monetary right we receive in exchange.
+This effectively means that the selling price of the digital asset we wish to tradeoff is equal to the market price of the digital asset or monetary right we receive in exchange.

 Thus, if the acquiring price of one BTC was USD 5,000.00, and one year later we wish to exchange that same BTC for 20 ETH, the selling price of our Bitcoin will be the same as the market value of 20 ETHs at the time of executing that exchange.
 Therefore, if at the time of the exchange, 20 ETH is worth a total of USD 60,000.00, that exact amount will represent the selling value of one BTC that we give in exchange.
 In other words, the capital gain realized in this case amounts to the difference between the market value of the ETHs we receive in exchange and the value of one BTC at the time of its acquisition, which in this case would amount to USD 55,000.00.

 Legal entities that have the permission of the regulatory authority to provide services related to digital assets are exempt from the aforementioned obligation to calculate and pay capital gains tax.
-More accurately, crypto service providers are exempt from paying capital gains tax if they have acquired digital assets solely to resell them as part of the services related to digital assets they provide.
+More accurately, the authorized crypto service providers are exempt from paying capital gains tax if they have acquired digital assets solely to resell them as part of the services related to digital assets they provide.
 For example, if the service provider receives digital assets to execute its clients’ orders consisting of the sale or transfer of these digital assets to third parties, then there is no place for capital gains taxation because these crypto are received solely to resell them as part of the services related to digital assets.

 Ultimately, it is crucial to document the acquiring and selling price of cryptocurrencies and digital tokens, since these values must be determinable in each transaction, even in the case of mining and swapping.